 This Training School of the Year award was introduced in 2016 and LDC were the very first recipients which just goes to show the incredible reputation LDC has built up over the last 30 years to be the first training organisation to receive this prestigious Industry Award.

 There are other non-industry awards provided by magazine publishers and the like to promote their advertisers but they have little sway within our industry and are not endorsed by the DVSA the governing body for driving instructors in the UK.

 Do your research

-We recommend to anyone looking at training to become a driving instructor to do their research.
-Finding the right company for you can be a mind field.
+We recommend to anyone looking at training to become a driving instructor to do their research carefully.
+Finding the right company for you can be like crossing a mined field.
 Some training providers want to sell as many courses as they can and use different ways to entice buyers.
 Read all terms and conditions and speak to their current franchisees.
 We list every single LDC driving school franchisee on our website so you can pick anyone to call.
 Don't let the selling company organise this - it will probably be another sales person.
-It is easy for anyone to create a flashy website and brochure or make unbelievable guarantees that are then cancelled out in the small print.
+It is easy for anyone to create a flashy website and brochure or make unbelievable guarantees that are then canceled out when you properly read the small print and realise what additional sums you have to pay to benefit from them.
+If you want a second opinion on any such claimed guarantees just give us a call and we will let you know how genuine or useful they really are.
 LDC publish our pass rates and we have a Part 3 pass rate of 89% (within the three attempts allowed).
 The DVSA published pass rate for Part 3 for the whole of the UK is only 39%.
-Currently in the UK only 20% of those who start a course to become a driving instructor actually go onto qualify.
-Therefore 80% waste there money which should tell you there are a lot of dubious training providers and companies out there selling instructor training just waiting to take your money.
+Currently in the UK only 20% of those who start a course to become a driving instructor actually go onto qualify and have a successful career.
+Therefore 80% waste there money which should tell you there are a lot of dubious training providers and bogus driving school companies out there selling instructor training just waiting to take your money and deliver very little.